 5. Deal Structure and Valuations – understanding how investments in early stage ventures are optimally structured and negotiated by venture capitalists and impact investors.

 6. Presentations and Reports – student teams will provide a one-page overview of the social venture they have reviewed, followed by a 7-minute presentation by each social entrepreneur.
 Student teams will submit a comprehensive due diligence report on their assigned social enterprise during the exam period following the end of the course.

 This course is designed for MBA students interested in impact investing, social entrepreneurship, or philanthropy.
 The objective of the course is for students to learn both the theory of investing in early stage social ventures and the practice of evaluating early stage social ventures through a due diligence process.
 This course is not designed for the evaluation of larger/long running social enterprises.

 Adjunct Assistant Professor

 Vikas Raj is an Adjunct Professor at Columbia Business School.
-He is a noted expert on emerging markets, venture capital and impact investing, with a particular focus on financial technology (fintech) and inclusion.
+He is a noted expert on emerging markets, venture capital, and impact investing, with a particular focus on financial technology (fintech) and resilience.